NicodemusGurion/nicodemusgurion.github.io/_posts/What blood fractions can Jehovah’s witnesses take?.md

 *   Carbon dioxide
 *   Oxygen

-The Watchtower only mentions Albumins, Globulins and Clotting factors as being a matter of conscience, so there must be something among the other components that is **not** a matter of conscience, something that a Jehovah’s Witness couldn’t possibly accept.
-Let’s go through the list:

 ### Water

-Plasma consists 95% of water.
+[Plasma consists 95% of water](https://wol.jw.org/en/wol/d/r1/lp-e/2004448#h=13).
 Is water something that Jehovah’s witnesses can not ingest or inject into their bodies?
 Definitely not.
 You’d die within days without water.

+### Albumin

+This is the most abundant protein in human blood plasma, making up about 60% of its total protein content.
+Albumin helps to maintain the osmotic pressure of the blood and carries various substances such as hormones and fatty acids.

+### Globulin

+These are a diverse group of proteins that can be further subdivided into alpha, beta, and gamma globulins.
+Alpha and beta globulins transport substances such as iron and lipids, while gamma globulins are a type of antibody that plays a key role in the immune system.

-### Proteins — Fibrogens
+### Fibrogens

+This is a protein that plays a critical role in blood clotting.
+When a blood vessel is damaged, fibrinogen is converted into fibrin, which forms a network of fibers that help to seal the wound and stop bleeding.
-The two other types of proteins present in plasma — albumin and globulin — are OK for Jehovah’s Witnesses to use if their conscience allows it.
-What about Fibrogens?
-Fibrogens are a type of protein that is one of the clotting factors, and clotting factors are allowed, so fibrogens are also allowed.
+Fibrogens are a type of protein functions as a clotting factor.  clotting factors are allowed, so fibrogens are also allowed.

 ### Glucose